Easing Inflation Lifts Profit At UK Supermarket Tesco - UrduPoint

 Tesco said growth was supported thanks to it cutting prices on 2,850 products by an average of around nine percent.

-It attracted customers with price offers in the face of growing competition in the UK from German-owned discounters Aldi and Lidl.
+It attracted customers with price offers in the face of competition from German-owned discounters Aldi and Lidl.

-"Tesco's been the cheapest full-line grocer for nearly two years, which is luring more price-sensitive customers in the door," said Aarin Chiekrie, equity analyst at stockbroker Hargreaves Lansdown.

-"Growth is being led by more customers taking items off the shelves which is more than offsetting the lower goods price-growth," he added.

 Tesco said volume of food sales in its main UK market rose 4.9 percent in its first half, with strong demand for fresh goods.